mlrun/mlrun/docs/genai/deployment/genai-m-monitoring.md

 # Model monitoring for Gen AI

 Gen AI model monitoring focuses on tracking the performance of algorithms that generate new outputs based on the data they have been trained on.
 Model monitoring ensures high-quality and relevant generated content.
+See the {ref}`overall description of model monitoring <model-monitoring-overview>`.

-Key aspects of generative AI model monitoring include:
+Model monitoring for generative AI includes:
-- Output quality &mdash; Ensuring that the generated content, such as text, images, video, or data, is of high quality and relevance.
+- Monitoring output quality &mdash; Ensuring that the generated content, such as text, images, video, or data, is of high quality and relevance.
 - Coherence and consistency &mdash; Monitoring the coherence and consistency of the generated outputs to ensure they make sense and are contextually appropriate.
 - Compliance and risk management &mdash; Ensuring that the generated content complies with regulatory requirements and does not pose any risks, especially in sensitive industries like finance and healthcare.
 - Calibrating data combinations &mdash; Adjusting the combinations of data used to train the generative algorithms to produce lifelike and credible outputs.